 Understand that where students have suffered abuse or neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 All staff should be aware of how these experiences can impact on a child’s mental health, behaviour and education.

 Understand that all staff play an important part in working to prevent sexual harassment, online sexual abuse and sexual violence between students.
 Staff will assume that these behaviours are happening in our college and will work as part of a whole college approach to address such issues, including via the curriculum.
-Staff will understand how to handle reports of sexual violence or harassment.
+Staff must understand how to handle reports of sexual violence or harassment.

 Staff must ensure that they appropriately challenge any form of derogatory and sexualised language or behaviour to ensure that everyone is respectful at all times.